swiftly-solution/documentation/src/docs/scripting/events/gameevents/onugcmapunsubscribed.md

 ---

 # OnUgcMapUnsubscribed
-This event is triggered when ugc_map_unsubscribed is triggered
+This event is triggered when ugc_map_unsubscribed is triggered.
 ::: tabs
 @tab Lua
 ```lua